IntelLabs/scenario_execution/docs/libraries.rst

 ``assert_topic_latency()``
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Check the latency of the specified topic (in system time).
-If the check with `comparison_operator` gets true, the action ends, depending on `fail_on_finish`, either with sucess or failure.
+If the check with `comparison_operator` gets true, the action ends, depending on `fail_on_finish`, either with success or failure.

 - ``topic_name: string``:  Topic name to wait for message
 - ``latency: time``: The time to compare.